keithnoguchi/do-in-action/README.md

 ## Run

 Here is the basic operations, plan, apply, show, destroy.
-Please take a look at [stage/main.tf](stage/main.tf) for the resources.
+Please take a look at [stage/single/main.tf](stage/single/main.tf) for the resources.

-Note that all those command should be executed under `stage` sub directory.
+Note that all those command should be executed under `stage/single` sub directory.

 ### plan